irshadshalu/S4_DS_LAB/README.md

-This is a collection of most popular Datastructures and algorithms in C.
+This is a collection of most popular Datastructures and Algorithms in C.